lrydzkowski/Lexica/README.md

 Columns with their description:

 - answer_id - Automatically setting answer id.
-- folder_path - Path to folder where a set file was during giving the answer.
+- folder_path - Path to a folder where a set file was during giving the answer.
 - set_file_name - A set file name.
 - mode - Application mode.
 - question - Asked question.